Iron Key - Click Here!

-Flying LTTE Tigers, LET Terrorist Boats Help Spur India’s Aerostat Radar Buys from Israel
+Flying LTTE Tigers, LET Terrorist Boats Help Spur Indian Aerostat Buys from Israel

-India’s purchase involved strategic concerns that reach far beyond the Tamil Tigers.
-In time, that fact would be driven home by another surprise, this time from the LET terrorists that operate from Pakistan.
-The additional aerostat systems had yet to arrive from Israel when the 2008 Mumbai Massacres took place, but the gaps it revealed in India’s defenses, and the deployment of the existing systems to protect critical areas in the attack’s aftermath, strongly underlined the systems’ value.
-So much so, that India’s Navy is now buying them, too…
+In 2007, the Tamil Tigers’ (LTTE), which was responsible for assassinating Indian Prime Minister Rajiv Gandhi in 1991, attacked Sri Lankan military bases and oil facilities using an unusual weapon for guerrillas and terrorists: aircraft.
+The implications of those attacks were regional in scope, and in time, aerostats’ value would be driven home by another surprise, this time from Islamic LET(Lashkar-e-Taiba) terrorists operating from Pakistan.
+The gaps it revealed in India’s defenses, and the deployment of the existing Israeli aerostat systems to protect critical areas in the attack’s aftermath, strongly underlined the systems’ value.
+Now India’s Navy is now buying them, too, and additional purchases are expected.

 Flying Tigers, and Unease in India